Heart Palpitations in Children

 How Are Heart Palpitations Diagnosed?

 Doctors can help determine if the palpitations are dangerous.
 They can also help determine if the unusual heartbeats are starting in the upper or lower chambers of the heart.
-If the palpitations occur while visiting the doctor, an immediate electrocardiogram can make the diagnosis.
+This is usually seen on an electrocardiogram, which looks at the electrical activity of the heart.

 Other types of tests called event recorders are worn for several weeks and only record the rhythm for a short period after a button is pressed.
 This recording is then sent over the phone to the cardiologist's office for interpretation.
 This allows the detection of abnormal heart rhythms that do not occur very often or do not last long.

-Some patients have frequent or prolonged runs of palpitations.
-Most palpitations are just nuisances and interfere with comfortable living, but some are potentially dangerous.
-Runs of palpitations are sometimes called supraventricular tachycardia (SVT) if they come from the upper chambers of the heart or ventricular tachycardia (VT) if they come from the lower chamber of the heart.
+Some patients have frequent or prolonged runs of palpitations, called arrythmias.
+Most palpitations are just nuisances and interfere with comfortable living, but when they happen in runs some are potentially dangerous.
+Some examples of arrythmias include supraventricular tachycardia (SVT) that comes from the upper chambers of the heart or ventricular tachycardia (VT) that comes from the lower chambers of the heart.
 The latter may sometimes be more concerning in adults as they can rapidly change into a more life-threatening rhythm abnormality such as ventricular fibrillation which may cause loss of consciousness and sudden death.

 How Are Heart Palpitations Treated?